guiwoda/docs/README.md

 - **Frontend Documentation** learn how to use some of the frontend functionalities like the alertbox or what helper classes can be used
 - **Shortcut Support** Every user can create custom shortcuts to specific pages.
 - **Notifications** Display clean Notification after various Events manually and automaticly
+- **Modules** Aidkit will give you the option of installing different Modules for different Tasks like Upload etc...

 ### Planned Features